 - The treatment plan proposed for the future.

-What will happen to me if I get a section 32?
+What will happen to me if I get a Mental Health Order (old section 32)?

 A section 32 lasts for six months.
-Conditions of the section 32 can include:
+Conditions of the mental health order (old section 32) can include:

 - Continuing treatment with your psychiatrist or psychologist.